Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Commutativity

 \section{Commutativity}

 There is a connection between symplectic groupoid structures and commutativity.
-In the context of homological mirror symmetry, symplectic homology $SH_*(G)$ is meant to be the Hochschild homology of the Fukaya category $\cF(G)$.
+In the context of homological mirror symmetry, symplectic homology $SH_*(G)$ is known to be the Hochschild homology of the wrapped Fukaya $A_{\infty}$-category $\cF(G)$ for wide classes of symplectic manifolds, including non-degenerate Liouville manifolds \cite{ganatra-thesis}.
 In general, $\cF(G)$ is an $A_\infty$-category, or what is known after D.~Orlov as a ``noncommutative variety.''
 The Hochschild homology of a noncommutative variety has no reason to carry a natural ring structure, while that of a commutative variety does have a ring structure, corresponding under Hochschild-Kostant-Rosenberg to the wedge product of differential forms.

 In more elementary terms, we posit that there is a tension between the following two points: \begin{itemize} \item Given an object $L$ of the Fukaya category, the endomorphism algebra $\End^*(L) = HF^*(L,L)$ is an $A_\infty$-algebra.
 The reason why it carries is an $A_\infty$ structure is because operations on Floer cohomologies are governed by the operads formed by moduli spaces of marked Riemann surfaces: the operad tells you what operations and relations you are supposed to have, then you go construct them.
-Discs with marked boundary points form an $A_\infty$ operad, and this operad has no commutativity relation. \item In many cases where $\End^*(L)$ can be calculated, it turns out to be graded commutative.
+Discs with marked boundary points and a distinguished output form an $A_\infty$ operad, and this operad has no commutativity relation. \item In many cases where $\End^*(L)$ can be calculated, it turns out to be graded commutative.
 It is also true that in many cases $\End^*(L)$ turns out to be strictly noncommutative.
 What accounts for this? \end{itemize}

 In fact, the known theory of monoidal structures on categories provides neat, essentially formal arguments that show that certain endomorphism algebras are commutative.
 Combining this with our previous observations, we hold that the presence of a symplectic groupoid structure is the natural symplectic-geometric reason for commutative Floer cohomology rings.